spiral/docs/docs/en/cookbook/domain-core.md

 You can invoke controller actions not only via routes but also from your services and other controllers (HMVC).
 Every controller action invocation is made via `Spiral\Core\CoreInterface`.
-The `CoreInterface` or *Domain Core* provides the developer with the ability to alter the invocation flow and implement domain-specific functionality for controllers.
+The `CoreInterface` or *Domain Core* provides the developer with the ability to alter an invocation flow and implement a domain-specific functionality for controllers.

 > **Note**
 > The package `spiral/hmvc` is required for the domain cores.
 The web bundle includes this package by default.